 But some other vegetables we use infrequently.
 We either don’t like them, we don’t know them, or we don’t know how to utilize them.
 In my opinion, beetroot belongs to that group of vegetables.

 When I was preparing the Raw Beet Salad, I used a mandolin slicer to cut all the vegetables into thin julienne.
 But you could simply coarsely grate them instead.
-Oh, and the last note: the salad tastes even better the next day.
+Oh, and the last note: the Raw Beet Salad tastes even better the next day.
 Which is great news because you can prepare it in the evening and take it to school or work the next day.